The five moves

 One direction.

 Each move has a job.
 Each job creates an output you can point at.
-No output means you haven’t moved — you’ve had another chat.
-Most stuck situations need one or two, done properly.
+No output means you haven’t moved.
+You’ve had another chat.
+Most stuck situations need one or two moves done properly.
 The rest follows.

 Make the decision visible enough that everyone is arguing about the same thing.

 Not harmony.
 Not a mission statement.
 A sentence that would still make sense outside the meeting.
-Big, safe-sounding words — customer, strategy, value, risk — let everyone sound serious without becoming specific.
+Big, safe-sounding words like customer, strategy, value and risk let everyone sound serious without becoming specific.
 This is the move that stops those words doing the hiding.

 You’re forcing the room to choose a sentence with edges.
 One that has a subject, a boundary, and a purpose that could be forwarded to someone who wasn’t there.